-Technology inside the Nutribullet 1000 means it knows exactly when to speed up and slow down at various intervals throughout a 45 second auto-cycle, and shuts off automatically after optimum extraction, while a giant 930ml jug allows for batch protein shake making.
+The technology inside the Nutribullet 1000 means it knows exactly when to speed up and slow down at various intervals throughout a 45-second auto-cycle and shuts off automatically after optimum extraction, while a giant 930ml jug allows for batch protein shake making.

 Overkill for a simple protein shake?
-We'd say so, but if you like to throw kale, spinach and other anti-oxidant rich veg into your daily drink, and don't like any texture at all, other than a fine emulsion, this is the perfect machine.
+We'd say so, but if you like to throw kale, spinach and another anti-oxidant-rich veg into your daily drink and don't like any texture at all, other than a fine emulsion, this is the perfect machine.